Bpoe/AzureTemplates/Automanage-ServiceAccount-RoleAssignments/README.md

 # [Preview] Azure Automanage Service Account Role Assignments
 This template will create role assignments that grant the minimum viable permissions for Azure Automanage to manage resources.

+## Known Missing Permissions
+- Microsoft.OperationalInsights/workspaces/configurationScopes
+- Microsoft.OperationalInsights/workspaces/dataSources
+- Microsoft.OperationalInsights/workspaces/linkedServices
+- Microsoft.OperationsManagement/solutions
+- Microsoft.Security/settings

-Note: This has NOT be thoroughly test and is not supported by Microsoft or myself in any way.
+**Note**: This has NOT be thoroughly test and is not supported by Microsoft or myself in any way.
 Use at your own risk.

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FBpoe%2FAzureTemplates%2Fmain%2FAutomanage-ServiceAccount-RoleAssignments%2FAM_RoleAssignments.template.json)